 Longitudinal Online Research and Imaging System (LORIS) is a web-based data and project management software for neuroimaging research studies.
 It is an open source framework for storing and processing behavioural, clinical, neuroimaging and genetic data.
 LORIS also makes it easy to manage large datasets acquired over time in a longitudinal study, or at different locations in a large multi-site study.

-The Identifiers.org system is a central infrastructure for findable, accessible, interoperable and re-usable (FAIR) data.
-It provides a range of services to generate, resolve and validate persistent Compact Identifiers to promote the citability of individual data providers and integration with e-infrastructures.
+This talk deals with Identifiers.org, a central infrastructure for findable, accessible, interoperable and re-usable (FAIR) data, which provides a range of services to promote the citability of individual data providers and integration with e-infrastructures.

 This lesson provides an overview of how to conceptualize, design, implement, and maintain neuroscientific pipelines in via the cloud-based computational reproducibility platform Code Ocean.

 In this workshop talk, you will receive a tour of the Code Ocean ScienceOps Platform, a centralized cloud workspace for all teams.

 This lecture covers a wide range of aspects regarding neuroinformatics and data governance, describing both their historical developments and current trajectories.
 Particular tools, platforms, and standards to make your research more FAIR are also discussed.

 This lecture discusses how FAIR practices affect personalized data models, including workflows, challenges, and how to improve these practices.

 In this talk, you will learn how brainlife.io works, and how it can be applied to neuroscience data.

 This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.